mynl/aggregate/docs/2_user_guides/2_x_10mins.rst

     :okwarning:

     a05no = build('agg TenM:05no dfreq [2] dsev [1:10] '
-                'occurrence net of 3 x 7')
+                'occurrence net of 3 xs 7')
     qd(a05no)

 .. warning::